ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         \

         Since starting the business 25 years ago, Graham is delighted to keep the £5million business in the family.

-  - type: column
-    column:
-      text: >-
+        Speaking about passing his company down, Graham had this to say;

         “It has been a privilege to watch my children join the business one by one, over the past 25 years and I couldn’t be more proud.
 Their work ethic and dedication to growing the business made it a very easy decision in passing the company down to them and I’m looking forward to seeing them take ASL even further ”.

         **Sophie is the creative Marketing Executive who is proud to share her passion and ambition with her two brothers.**\